 Smoothies are a great way to concentrate nutrients easily and for on-the-go.
 This recipe is a my take on the Atomic or Fountain of Youth smoothie shared by Edward Graham to our cancer community.
 This makes a sweet red-pink drink that looks just like a berry milkshake but instead is deceptively nutrient dense, providing protein, fiber, omega-3, vitamin K, potassium, magnesium, calcium, probiotics and antioxidants.
+For those of you who have been following our recipes for awhile, this is our latest version.

 MAKES: 6 Servings